KevDev0247/flow/README.md

 # Flow
 PLEASE CHECK AT THE END OF 2024-09-23

 Take home project for flow interview!
 Work in progress...
-Currently testing out concurrency features and edge cases,
+Currently testing out concurrency features and edge cases.

+Also, check out [Proofster](https://github.com/KevDev0247/proofster), a first order logic computation project where I applied knowledge of Golang, Python, algorithms, and microservices.

 ## Table of Contents